pdefusco/CDE_Demo_Auto_Deploy/README.md

 If you are exploring or using CDE today you may find the following tutorials relevant:

 * [CDE 1.19 Workshop HOL](https://github.com/pdefusco/CDE119_ACE_WORKSHOP): The HOL is typically a three to four-hour event organized by Cloudera for CDP customers and prospects, where a small technical team from Cloudera Solutions Engineering provides cloud infrastructure for all participants and guides them through the completion of the labs with the help of presentations and open discussions.
-Recommended for CDE Services on versions up to 1.19.

 * [Spark 3 & Iceberg](https://github.com/pdefusco/Spark3_Iceberg_CML): A quick intro of Time Travel Capabilities with Spark 3.